mxdhavgautam/mxdhavgautam/README.md

 - 👋 Hey!
 I’m Madhav.
-- 💻 I'm currently pursuing my B.Tech. in Computer Science Engineering with Specialization in Artificial Intelligence and Robotics at Vellore Institue of Technology, Chennai.
+- 💻 I've completed my B.Tech. in Computer Science Engineering with Specialization in Artificial Intelligence and Robotics at Vellore Institue of Technology, Chennai.
 - 👀 I love all things about computers and tinkering around with any sort of smart device I can get my hands on.
 - 🌱 Programming Languages that I have worked with include Python, C, C++, Dart, Swift, SQL, HTML, JavaScript, TypeScript and Java.
 - 💞️ I’m looking to collaborate on any project as long as it helps me learn and grow.